 A Beginners Footbag Buyers Guide

-To choose the best footbag for your beginner play you want to understand some differences between the bags to make the best purchasing decision for your needs and enjoyment.
+To choose the best hacky sacks and footbag for your beginner play, you want to understand some differences between the bags to make the best purchasing decision for your needs and enjoyment.
 These can be broken down into the following needs or differences between footbags.